patstockwell/zedpack/README.md

 ### Development

-A list of features and ideas to be added:
+Some features and ideas to be added for subsequent iterations

 * A `--help` flag for commandline support
 * support for multiple files of the same kind
 * Improve project deployment for global use without configuration
+* Add a `--watch` command so the process can run and reload on file changes